mkdocstrings/griffe/docs/guide/users/extending.md

     class MyExtension(Extension):
         def visit_classdef(node: ast.ClassDef) -> None:
-            # do something with the node
+            # Do something with the node...
             ...
-            # then visit the subnodes
+            # ...then visit the subnodes
             # (it only makes sense if you implement other methods
-            # such as visit_functiondef or visit_assign for example)
+            # such as visit_functiondef or visit_assign for example).
             self.generic_visit(node)
     ```